-‘Incredible Danger’ Donald Trump Will ‘Seize Power’ As He Fails To Solve Coronavirus Crisis, Journalist Says
+Donald Trump Will ‘Seize Power’ As He Fails To Solve Coronavirus Crisis, Journalist Says

 “We are in incredible danger,” Sexton wrote.

-In the same exchange with reporters on Thursday, Trump wrongly claimed that the U.S. has instituted a comprehensive coronavirus testing program for international airline passengers.
+In the same exchange with reporters on Thursday, Trump claimed that the U.S. has instituted a comprehensive coronavirus testing program for international airline passengers.

 Trump claims (falsely) all Americans returning to country are being tested:"We have heavily tested.
 If an American coming back or anybody coming back, we have a tremendous testing set up where people coming in have to be tested … if it shows positive … We have to quarantine." pic.twitter.com/ndGlKmSFJh